opendatacube/datacube-core/docs/ops/prepare_scripts.rst

 using a tool which understands the format the dataset is in.
 Several of these tools are provided in  :file:`utils/` in the source repository.

-The two examples below shows USGS landsat data for ingestion into the Data cube.
+The two examples below shows USGS landsat data for ingestion into the Data cube:

-1. A specific example for USGS collection 1 MTL format is :download:`USGS Landsat Prepare Script
+A specific example for USGS collection 1 MTL format is :download:`USGS Landsat Prepare Script
 <../../utils/ls_usgs_prepare.py>`

-Preparing USGS Landsat Collection 1 - LEVEL1
+1. Preparing USGS Landsat Collection 1 - LEVEL1
 ============================================

 Download the USGS Collection 1 landsat scenes from any of the link below: